 Conference.
 A scheduled meeting between an Applicant and/or Applicant's representative and a Three-member Panel of the UST Board to discuss and to determine if the UST Fund Staff properly interpreted the provisions of M.G.L. c.
 21J and 503 CMR

-2.00 with respect to a particular Application or if extenuating circumstances warrant further review and consideration..
+2.00 with respect to a particular Application or if extenuating circumstances warrant further review and consideration.

 Conference Determination(s) of the UST Board.
 The action(s) taken by the UST Board after receipt of the Decision(s) of the Three-member Panel.